ICJ rejects emergency measures over German arms exports to Israel

 “However, we also see that the terror of Oct.
 7 has set off this new spiral of suffering, against which Israel must defend itself,” it added.
 “Over 100 hostages are still in the hands of Hamas, which is abusing the people of Gaza as shields.”

-Germany argued at hearings in the case that it has barely exported any weapons to Israel since the offensive against Gaza started.
+Germany argued at hearings in the case that it has barely exported any weapons to Israel since the offensive on Gaza started.

-The court noted that Germany had granted only four export licenses to Israel for weapons of war since the start of the conflict, two for training ammunition and one for test purposes, as well as one consignment of “3,000 portable anti-tank weapons.”
+The court noted that Germany had granted only four export licenses to Israel for weapons of war since the start of the war, two for training ammunition and one for test purposes, as well as one consignment of “3,000 portable anti-tank weapons.”

-Berlin has been a staunch supporter of Israel for decades but gradually shifted its tone as civilian casualties in Gaza soared, becoming increasingly critical of the humanitarian situation in Gaza and speaking out against a ground offensive in Rafah.
+Berlin has been a staunch supporter of Israel for decades but gradually shifted its tone as civilian casualties in Gaza soared, becoming increasingly critical of the humanitarian situation in Gaza and speaking out against a potential ground offensive on the city of Rafah in southern Gaza.

+Moataz El Fegiery, head of the human rights program at Doha Institute for Graduate Studies, said the ICJ decision did not constitute a victory for Germany.

+“The court reminded Germany that it is obliged under international law not to provide weapons that could be used in human rights violations,” El Fegiery told Al Jazeera.

 In January, the world court in The Hague had ruled as part of a separate case brought by South Africa that there was “a real and imminent risk that irreparable prejudice” will be caused to the rights of Palestinians in Gaza under the genocide convention.